bb511/adl1t_datamaker/l1trigger_datamaker/h5convert/README.md

 ## Jet Objects

+> [!NOTE]
+> There are 12 jet objects in the h5 files.
+Access them with `h5file["jets"]`.
+> The features of the jets and whether they are included in the h5 are detailed below.

 Additional to the features listed below, the L1TNtuples contain the following jet variables: `jetSeedEt`, `jetTowerIEta`, `jetTowerIPhi`, `jetPUEt`, `jetPUDonutEt0`, `jetPUDonutEt1`, `jetPUDonutEt2`, `jetPUDonutEt3`; as well as float versions of the `jetIEt`, `jetIEta`, `jetIPhi`, and `jetIRawEt` features, i.e., without `I` in the name.
 These features are not converted to the produced h5 since they do not pertain to the global trigger, and hence not relevant for our algorithm.

 | Feature       |     Range     |      Step     |      Bits     |  Explanation  |      h5       |